Skip to Content

 What is academic writing?

 Writing is a skill that is required in many contexts throughout life.
-However, academic writing does many of the things that personal writing does not: it has its own set of rules and practices.
+However, academic writing is quite different from personal writing because it follows its own set of rules and practices:

-• In contrast to personal writing contexts, academic writing is different because it deals with the underlying theories and causes governing processes and practices in everyday life, as well as exploring alternative explanations for these events.
+• In contrast to personal writing, academic writing is different because it deals with the theories and causes of a given topic, as well as exploring alternative explanations for these theories or events.

-• Academic writing follows a particular ‘tone’ and adheres to traditional conventions of punctuation, grammar, and spelling.
+• Academic writing follows a particular tone, which uses concise, formal, and objective language.
+Academic writing also adheres to traditional conventions of punctuation, grammar, and spelling.

 Show all | Hide all